Refining time-space traffic diagrams: A simple multiple linear regression model: Model evaluation

-We supplement Figure~\ref{fig:US101} to visually show the details of the refinement results of the US-101 diagram in the 1-4-16 test.
-The main traffic pattern is well retained in the 15 s$\times$20 m TS diagram (Figure~\ref{fig:US101}(b)) that is refined from the 60 s$\times$100 m TS diagram (Figure~\ref{fig:US101}(a)) compared with the ground-truth TS diagram in Figure~\ref{fig:US101}(c).
-Figure~\ref{fig:US101}(d), which presents the speed changes for a specific location in the TS diagrams, further supports the judgment, i.e., the speed changes of the refined TS diagram (red line) generally overlap those of the ground-truth diagram (blue line), and it shows a clearer up-and-down trend, i.e., stop-and-go waves, compared with that in the original TS diagram with lower resolution (green line).
+Figure~\ref{fig:US101} is supplemented to visually show the details of the refinement results of the US-101 diagram in the 1-4-16 test.
+The main traffic patterns are well retained in the 15s$\times$25m TS diagram (Figure~\ref{fig:US101}(b)) that is refined from the 60s$\times$100m TS diagram (Figure~\ref{fig:US101}(a)) compared with the ground-truth TS diagram in Figure~\ref{fig:US101}(c).
+Figure~\ref{fig:US101}(d), which presents the speed changes for a specific location in the TS diagrams, further supports the judgment, i.e., the speed changes of the refined TS diagram (red line) generally overlap those of the ground-truth diagram (blue line), and it shows a clearer up-and-down trend, i.e., stop-and-go waves, compared with that in the initial TS diagram with lower resolution (green line).
 Moreover, as indicated by the circles in Figures~\ref{fig:US101}(b) and \ref{fig:US101}(c), the refined TS diagram fails to capture sufficient detail in traffic propagation.
-This lack of detail might be attributed to the notion that the small amount of detail has already been omitted when constructing the initial low-resolution, TS diagram (refer to the circled area in Figure~\ref{fig:US101}(a)), making it very difficult or even impossible to reproduce more details.
+This lack of detail might be attributed to the notion that the small amount of detail has already been omitted when constructing the initial low-resolution TS diagram (refer to the circled area in Figure~\ref{fig:US101}(a)), making it very difficult or even impossible to be reproduced.